This PR introduces `WorkBench`.

 [!NOTE]

 Sphinx will only rebuild files that have changed since the last build.
-If you want to force a full rebuild, you can delete the ./packages/autogen-core/docs/build
+If you want to force a full rebuild, you can delete the ./packages/autogen-core/docs/build directory before running the docs-build command.

 Versioning the Documentation